RobinU434/Config2Class/README.md

 ## Usage

+You can either use the tool as a one time call or you could start a service which monitors your config file continuously.

+### One time Call
 1. **Prepare your configuration file:**
    Create a YAML or JSON file containing your configuration data.
 Here's an example YAML file: